9zaig/data-analysis-software-1/README.md

 ## 4. How does it work ?
 ### core.py
+- The core of our program
+- Calling all the other module

 ### extracting.py

-- Getting data for graph from xml file
+- Extracting data from XML file

 - Use xml.etree.ElementTree

 ### filter.py

-- Filter the files with the given parameters like wafer_id or xy_coord to go through only the files that have those parameters
+- Filtering file given in the input
+- Returns a list of path for files that make it through the filters

 ### fitting.py

 - Fitting the data
+- Returns coefficients for the fitting

 ### graphplot.py

 - Drawing Graph
+- Save result in a given folder

 ### handler.py